DanaKChilds/Elist-eCommerce-Analysis/README.md

 **Elist rode a pandemic surge with strong Q4 seasonality, then normalized in 2022.
 The loyalty program concentrates volume (many months where member orders meet or beat non-members) but trails on long-run AOV, with clear windows where members out-spend non-members.**

 This project also includes a machine learning-based Recommendation Engine that uses sign-up context to generate Top-K product suggestions for new members.
-It is designed to run at sign-up and feed a short recommendations block into the welcome email to accelerate first-order conversionn.
+It is designed to run at sign-up and feed a short recommendations block into the welcome email to accelerate first-order conversion.
+This model was able to to achieve **~95%** accuracy on the test set.

 This repository includes a stakeholder-ready set of insights, a reproducible SQL workbook, a high-level KPI dashboard, a Recommendation Engine, and recommendations that map directly to budget and planning levers.